Tryptophanamidase

+Tryptophanamidase is an enzyme characterised from Trichosporon cutaneum that catalyzes the hydrolysis of tryptophanamide to the amino acid, tryptophan, and ammonia:

-This enzyme belongs to the family of hydrolases, those acting on carbon-nitrogen bonds other than peptide bonds, specifically in linear amides.
+This enzyme is a hydrolase, one acting on carbon-nitrogen bonds other than peptide bonds, specifically in linear amides.
 The systematic name of this enzyme class is L-tryptophanamide amidohydrolase.
 Other names in common use include tryptophan aminopeptidase, and L-tryptophan aminopeptidase.
-It employs one cofactor, manganese.
+It requires manganese as Mn^{2+}.